Should you buy the OnePlus Watch or Galaxy Watch Active 2?

 OnePlus Watch vs. Samsung Galaxy Watch Active 2: Similar in appearance only

-While many of the best Android smartwatches tend to look alike, it's almost uncanny how similar in appearance the OnePlus Watch and Samsung Galaxy Watch Active 2 are.
+While many Android smartwatches tend to look alike, it's almost uncanny how similar in appearance the OnePlus Watch and Samsung Galaxy Watch Active 2 are.
 Considering how popular the Watch Active 2 has been for the last two years, this isn't all that surprising.
-However, it's important to be aware that the physical design is where the similarities end.
+However, it's important to note that most similarities end there.

 The OnePlus Watch is a stunning wearable with long battery life, which is a great starting point for a new smartwatch.
-Unfortunately, it lacks some of the key features that make a smartwatch smart.
-The good news is that the Samsung Galaxy Watch Active 2 fills in all these gaps.
-Not only is it full of activity and health tracking perks, but you get some excellent smartwatch features as well.
+Unfortunately, it lacks some key features that make a smartwatch smart.
+The good news is that the Samsung Galaxy Watch Active 2 fills in all the gaps left behind by the OnePlus Watch.
+Not only is it full of activity and health tracking perks, but you also get some excellent smartwatch features.

 The OnePlus Watch is a letdown in some important areas

 One look at the OnePlus Watch, and you can see that it offers an attractive design that's not cutting any corners.
 You get a gorgeous 46mm stainless steel case and a 1.39-inch AMOLED display.
-You also get a flexible fluoroelastomer strap that is compatible with 22mm interchangeable bands.
-Whenever you feel like changing up the look or feel of your watch, simply swap out your OnePlus Watchband.
+You also get a flexible fluoroelastomer strap compatible with 22mm interchangeable bands.
+So whenever you feel like changing up the look or feel of your watch, simply swap out your OnePlus Watchband.

-If you've used smartwatches in the past, you know that most of them run on an operating system such as Wear OS or Tizen OS.
+If you've used a smartwatch before, you know that most of them run on an operating system such as Wear OS or Tizen OS.
 The OnePlus Watch strays from this path and runs RTOS, which stands for real-time operating system.
 Other devices such as Amazfit have used RTOS, but it's not the most popular choice these days.
 Unlike Amazfit, the OnePlus Watch cannot pair with iOS.

 |OnePlus Watch